 - 7. Regulations made under the Local Government Finance Act 1992 (The Local Authorities (Calculation of Council Tax Base) Regulations 1992 as amended) require the Council to calculate a council tax base for each financial year. - 8.
-The Local Authorities (Calculation of Council Tax Base) (England) Regulations 2012 which came into force on 30 November 2012 and applies to the financial years beginning 1 April 2013 onwards contains the rules which require the Council to calculate the Council Tax Base. - 9.
+The Local Authorities (Calculation of Council Tax Base) (England) Regulations 2012 which came into force on 30 November 2012, and applies to the financial years beginning 1 April 2013 onwards, contain the rules which require the Council to calculate the Council Tax Base. - 9.
 Section 84 of the Local Government Act 2003 allows the calculation or determination to be delegated to a committee or an officer of the Council. - 10.
-Following approval at County Council on 4 November 2015 Cabinet has delegated authority to approve the tax base. - 11.
+Following approval at County Council on 4 November 2015, Cabinet has delegated authority to approve the tax base. - 11.
 The Council Tax Base is a measure of the Council's taxable capacity for the setting of its council tax, and legislation sets out the formula for the calculation and the requirement that the tax base is formally approved. - 12.
 The Council Tax Base is the number of Band D equivalent dwellings in Northumberland.
 To calculate the tax base the number of dwellings in each council tax band is adjusted to take account of any discounts, exemptions or premiums.
 The resulting figure for each band is then multiplied by its proportion relative to Band D (from 6/9 for Band A to 18/9 for Band H) and the total across all eight bands is calculated. - 13.
-There are 154,989 dwellings in Northumberland (as at 9 September 2019) and they are included in one of eight council tax valuation bands from Band A to Band H. - 14.
+There were 158,558 dwellings in Northumberland (as at 12 September 2022) and they are included in one of eight council tax valuation bands from Band A to Band H. - 14.
 For calculating the council tax base, dwelling numbers are recalculated into a common base of Band D equivalents.

 - 15. Section 1 of Appendix A shows the number of domestic dwellings in the County which the Valuation Office Agency has allocated to each of the eight valuation bands.
-It then shows adjustments in respect of demolished dwellings, dwellings to be removed from the Valuation List, for example holiday lets transferring to Business Rates, and relief for disabled residents.
+It then shows adjustments in respect of demolished dwellings or dwellings to be removed from the Valuation List, for example holiday lets transferring to Business Rates, and relief for disabled residents.
 Disabled Band Relief is granted where a dwelling meets qualifying criteria in relation to facilities provided for a disabled resident.
-These dwellings are treated as being in the valuation band one lower than the actual valuation band of the dwelling. - Section 2 of Appendix A shows an analysis of the dwellings (as at 7 October 2019) between those liable to the full council tax charge and those subject to a discount, exemption, council tax support or premium. - 17.
+These dwellings are treated as being in the valuation band one lower than the actual valuation band of the dwelling. - Section 2 of Appendix A shows an analysis of the dwellings (as at 3 October 2022) between those liable to the full council tax charge and those subject to a discount, exemption, council tax support or premium. - 17.
 Section 3 of Appendix A converts the dwellings into full unit equivalents having regard to the eligibility for discounts, exemptions, council tax support and premiums summarised in Section 2. - 18.
 Section 4 of Appendix A shows the ratio of the tax liability of a dwelling in that band to one in the average valuation band, i.e. Band D. - 19.
 Section 5 of Appendix A converts the full unit equivalents set out in Section 3 into "Band D Equivalents" by multiplying them by the ratios set out in Section 4. - 20.
 Section 6 of Appendix A shows the number of Band D equivalent dwellings where a contribution in lieu of council tax is received for Ministry of Defence dwellings. - 21.
 Section 7 of Appendix A shows the Gross Tax Base before an allowance for non-collection is applied. - 22.
 Section 8 of Appendix A shows the adjustment for non-collection percentage. - 23.
-Section 9 of Appendix A shows the Council Tax Base figure for 2020-21 in Band D equivalents. - 24.
-The non-collection rate used to set the 2020-21 council tax base is 0.7% in line with collection rates in previous years.
+Section 9 of Appendix A shows the Council Tax Base figure for 2023-24 in Band D equivalents.